 Already, almost half of organizations (48%) spend between 50 and 100 hours per month on executive communication strategy, demonstrating significant investment and commitment.
 A projected increase in importance suggests that this number will rise.

+With social media's ever-expanding role in business operations, it's important for organizations to protect corporate social media accounts using sophisticated cybersecurity technologies and tools.
 What will this increased investment look like?
 It could take many forms:

 - Greater investment in technology and tools to protect executives from threats such as executive phishing.